Need to know

 What it means for you

-What does this mean for you?
+So what does this mean for you?
 Well, your washer will do what it says on the tin, or probably even better, as far as energy and water consumption, and that's a good thing.

-And because Australians for the most part wash essentially clean clothes it'll do a good job of getting them clean again, but for heavily soiled clothes and nasty stains you're probably going to benefit from using a pre-treater or laundry soaker, and contrary to our usual advice, wash smaller loads.
+And because Australians for the most part wash essentially clean clothes, it'll do a good job of getting them clean again.
+But for heavily soiled clothes and nasty stains, you're probably going to benefit from using a pre-treater or laundry soaker, and contrary to our usual advice, wash smaller loads.

 Oh, and your washing might take a little longer than it used to back in the day, but you can use that time to meditate on the environmental and cost benefits that come from improved water efficiency.